rocky-jaiswal/my_blogs/source/2013-05-11-yeoman_and_backbone.markdown

 It will create an awesome minified, unified, uglified build for you inside the dist/ directory which you can use in production.
 The final build has one css and one JS file for the entire application which is awesome.

-Also, Grunt provides all the tools needed to test our application while building it(Karma, Mocha, Chai etc.).
+Also, Grunt provides all the tools needed to test our application while building it (Karma, Mocha, Chai etc.).

-One gotcha, by default Grunt will copile coffeescript files in script/ directory but not the coffee files in the sub-directories.
+One gotcha, by default Grunt will compile coffeescript files in script/ directory but not the coffee files in the sub-directories (by default it will only compile files in the first subfolder, one level down although this is enough for most and will be much faster).
 To enable compilation of these files change the following lines in Gruntfile.js -

     //in watch/coffee config from - files: ['<%= yeoman.app %>/scripts/{,*/}*.coffee'], to
     files: ['<%= yeoman.app %>/scripts/**/*.coffee'],